Friday, 2 June 2023

 Investing is a slow and long journey.
 Know what is your end goal and be realistic about it.
 Do not give up easily.

 My own investing journey was so slow that I questioned myself.
 But I never gave up and tried and tried.
 I build my portfolio slowly bit by bit.
 Today, I am really proud of this portfolio and I hope I am right about this.
 Time will tell.
-The journey and lessons learnt have also made me stronger and wise (I hope),
+The journey and lessons learnt have also made me stronger and wiser (I hope),

 Let me know your thoughts and learning points too.